-The Citadelle Henry or Citadelle Laferrière or simply the Citadelle, is a large mountaintop fortress covering an area of about 1 ha (2.5 acres), is a vast quadrilateral comprising four buildings protected by four flanking towers built around a central courtyard, and forming on several levels a bastioned front of batteries and barracks.
+The Citadelle Henry or Citadelle Laferrière or simply the Citadelle is a large mountaintop fortress covering an area of about 1 ha (2.5 acres); it is a vast quadrilateral comprising four buildings protected by four flanking towers built around a central courtyard and forming on several levels a bastioned front of batteries and barracks.

-The Citadel's appearance from the trail leading up to its base has been likened to the prow of a great stone ship, jutting out from the mountainside.
+The Citadel's appearance from the trail leading up to its base is likened to the prow of a great stone ship jutting out from the mountainside.

-The projecting massive towers articulated to allow integrated use of artillery, an elaborate system of water supply and cisterns, as well as colossal defensive walls, render the citadel impregnable.
-It can shelter a garrison of 2,000 men, or even 5,000 if necessary.
+The massive projecting towers articulated to allow integrated use of artillery, an elaborate system of water supply and cisterns, and colossal defensive walls render the Citadel impregnable.
+Moreover, it can shelter a garrison of 2,000 men or even 5,000 if necessary.

 The Citadelle Henry, originally conceived as a monument to the defense of liberty, was maintained as a fortress by the despot and was inaugurated in 1813.

-At the same time, King Christophe (Henry 1) undertook the construction of an astonishing palace surrounded by gardens, situated at the foot of the access road to the Citadelle near the village of Milot: the Palace Sans-Souci.
+At the same time, King Christophe (Henry 1) constructed a grand palace surrounded by gardens, situated at the foot of the access road to the Citadelle near the village of Milot: the Palace Sans-Souci.

 This large architectural ensemble responded to the need to concentrate on the essential administrative services of the new monarchy around the royal residence.

 Surrounded by mountainous peaks covered with luxurious vegetation, the Palace and its buildings were grouped in an amphitheater covering an area of about 8 ha (20 acres).